 Alongside the new freedoms, the 2015 legislation introduced a change in the tax treatment of deceased individuals’ pensions.
 Beneficiaries will now either pay tax at their own income tax level – with the money they receive added to their earnings to calculate this – or, if the person who dies is under 75, there will be no tax to pay.
 This means that leaving some of your pension to your estate may be a tax-efficient way to plan your legacy.

-Our top tips for pension planning:
+Our top tips for starting retirement planning

 - Start early – average life expectancy in the UK is getting higher, making retirements longer, so we need more money for later life

 - Take responsibility for your own financial future – final salary pension schemes are far less common than they were so the burden is falling on ourselves and not our employers

 - Save what you can – a little regular saving now goes a long way in the future

 - Regularly check that your plans are still on track – if your circumstances change you may need to adjust your retirement options

 - Seek advice when you need it – financial planning can be complicated, especially further down the line when you may have multiple pension pots or more complex requirements.
 Free pensions advice is available from the Pensions Advisory Service, or a financial planner can look at your individual situation to ensure all your investments are working in line with your long-term needs.

 If you’d like to talk about your future with a Canaccord Genuity Wealth Management specialist in pensions and retirement planning, just call us on +44 20 7523 4500 or email email@example.com.

 Want to review your retirement planning?